 - Fridays 10-11:30

-- Gender & Sexuality Group (Friday's)
+- Gender & Sexuality Group- Fridays 1-2:30 pm

-Call Counseling Services 715-836-5521 to schedule a group screen if interested in joining a process group.
+Call Counseling Services 715-836-5521 if interested in joining a process group.

 Would you like to relate more confidently and comfortably with others and improve your self-esteem?
 Interpersonal process groups provide opportunities to share experiences, learn new perspectives, and experiment with new ways of relating to others in a safe and supportive environment.
 Through this, participants will gain a better understanding of themselves and others.

-Women of Color Process Group
+Student of Color Process Group

 Gender and Sexuality Process Group

 This interpersonal process group provides a safe and supportive space for LGBTQIA+ students on campus to discuss topics relevant to their experience.
 For fall 2021 the group is being offered on Fridays from 1-2:30 pm.
 Please schedule an intake in order to join the group.

 This workshop is based on Positive Psychology and helps participants work through activities that have been shown to increase happiness!